 The traditions of both the Christian Brothers and the Dominican Sisters serve as a strong foundation upon which St. Patrick-St. Vincent Catholic High School will continue to fulfill the mission of Catholic education in Solano County in the 21st century.

-The school crest of St. Patrick-St. Vincent High incorporates the shields of two of the schools from which we evolved and the orders that stewarded them: St. Patrick High School and St. Vincent Ferrer High School.
-In the upper left hand corner of the crest is the shield of the Christian Brothers, who administered St. Patrick High School before the merger with St. Vincent Ferrer.
+The Legacy Crest of St. Patrick-St. Vincent High incorporates the shields of two of the schools from which we evolved and the orders that stewarded them: St. Patrick High School and St. Vincent Ferrer High School.
+On the left side of the crest is the shield of the Christian Brothers, who administered St. Patrick High School before the merger with St. Vincent Ferrer.
 The star in the crest is a reminder that “those who instruct many unto justice shall shine as stars for all eternity.”
 The star is set upon a Celtic cross, the source of the inspiration of faith and the instrument of redemption.

-In the lower right hand corner is the traditional Dominican shield, representing the order who administered St. Vincent Ferrer High School.
+On the right side is the traditional Dominican shield, representing the Dominican order who administered St. Vincent Ferrer High School.
 Having its origins in medieval times, the shield's "cross fleury" signifies fruitful victory, duty, and self-sacrifice.
 The alternating dark and light represent various qualities.
-The dark stands for silence, wisdom, and fortitude; the white for peace, purity, charity and sincerity.
+The dark stands for silence, wisdom, and fortitude; the white for peace, purity, charity, and sincerity.